 Wash hands, utensils, equipment and work surfaces thoroughly in hot, soapy water for at least 20 seconds before and after contact with any food.
 Use plastic or other non-porous cutting boards to guard against bacteria surviving in pores.
 Clean cutting boards after each use, in the dishwasher or by washing with hot, soapy water.
 For further protection, sanitize boards with a bleach-like solution.

 Do not wash eggs before use.
-Eggshells are washed and sanitized before packing and incorrect home procedures might infect the contents.
+Eggs are washed and sanitized before packing and incorrect washing at home may cause contamination.

 Use paper towels or washcloths (changed often) to clean kitchen surfaces.

 To prevent cross-contamination, rewash hands after preparing each food item, as well as after using the bathroom, changing diapers, contacting with body fluids or handling pets.

 Resist the urge to taste mixtures containing eggs, like cookie dough or cake batter, before they cook.